learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 ```

 Many JavaScript developers even go so far to call the variable we called
-`outerContext` by the name `self` which sure is confusing for Ruby
+`outerContext` by the name `self` which sure is confusing for Ruby programmers!
-programmers!
+In any case, by using an assignment with `let`, `var` or `const` we put the
+original context within the function-level scope that the inner function
+encloses (as a closure).
+This means inside the inner function, we can get
+"back" to the outer function's context.
+That's solution number two.

 What we would _really_ like is for there to be a way to tell the `function`
 inside of `forEach` to